Financial-Times/ft-origami/docs/syntax/js.md

 	    }
 	</script>

 Components *must* parse any such configuration using `JSON.parse` and only in response to an event (such as `o.DOMContentLoaded`) or function call.
+Components *must not* expect more than one global declarative config block in their namespace to be present on the page.

+<aside>Global declarative config is not useful in situations where a developer chooses to call a component's static <code>init()</code> function directly, since the config could simply be passed into the function.
+Components should support that, and consider throwing an error if declarative config exists when init is called.</aside>

 ## DOM Selectors